ptimoner/AMRemote/README.md

 ```
 An output folder will be created within the input folder.

 The script will detect if it is running on a cluster or not, and will use Docker or Singularity accordingly.
-On a cluster you can check the ID and the status of the submitted job using the following command:
+On a cluster you can check the Job ID and the status of the submitted job using the following command:

 ```txt
 $ squeue -u $USER